 (b) Leadership Positions.
 The Leadership Positions on the Parent Committee elected by the nonvoting members are the Parent Committee President, Officials Coordinator, Fundraising Coordinator, Service Coordinator, Events Coordinator and such other Leadership Positions as the Board of Directors shall from time to time appoint.
 Any Parent or Participant Nonvoting Member in good standing is eligible to be elected to serve in a Leadership Position.

-(c) Parent Committee President will work with coordinators to identify team needs and provide support for action, as well as act as team liaison with the Executive board.
+(c) Parent Committee President will be an officio Director and work with coordinators to identify team needs and provide support for action, as well as act as team liaison with the Executive board.

 (d) Officials Coordinator will work with the officials on the team to recruit and train an adequate number of officials to host competitions with the work being shared amongst officials.